flare-kcl/flare-app/README.md

 The audio file might be failing to load.
 Run `sudo pkill -9 coreaudiod` and restart the simulator.

+**XCode build failing on M1 Mac**

+Check that node is accessible at `/usr/local/bin/node`.
+For some reason, XCode looks for node there specifically.
+Ensure it's the same version you're using to run `npm run` commands.

 ## 📝 Notes

 - [Expo TypeScript guide](https://docs.expo.io/versions/latest/guides/typescript/)